 All class teachers are responsible for the education of every child in their class.
-They are supported by the SENCo, Headteacher, specialist teachers and other outside agencies where appropriate depending on the needs of your child, to decide how these may best be met.
+They are supported by the SENCo, Headteacher, specialist teachers and other outside agencies where appropriate, to decide how these may best be met.

 - 2.2: How will I be informed / consulted about the ways in which my child is being supported?

-Pupils with an EHCP will have an annual review/transition meeting at key points in the year.
+Pupils with an Education Health and Care Plan (EHCP) will have an annual review/transition meeting at key points in the year.

 - 2.3: How will the school balance my child's need for support with developing their independence?

-St Mark’s School recognise the fine balance between support and independence.
-TAs supporting your child are aware of the need to be supportive whilst at the same time promoting all children’s independence.
+Cold Ash St Mark’s School recognise the fine balance between support and independence.
+TAs supporting children are aware of the need to be supportive whilst at the same time promoting all children’s independence.
 They have open dialogue with class teachers (and if required the SENCo, Headteacher and other relevant specialist teachers) to support independence.
 This may sometimes be reflected as a specific target in their SAP, or more usually be part of your child’s day to day experience.

 - 2.4: How will the school match / differentiate the curriculum for my child's needs?